-A Cloud Shell tutorial is a set of instructions written in Markdown.
-Cloud Shell creates in-context tutorials from these Markdown files by parsing the text into steps and substeps that are then displayed in the right hand panel on the Google Cloud Console.
+A tutorial is a set of instructions written in Markdown.
+Cloud Shell creates in-context tutorials from these Markdown files by parsing the text into steps and substeps that are then displayed in a panel in Google Cloud Console.

 When creating a tutorial, headings are important in determining its structure.
-To set the right title, step headings, and underlying instructions, follow the hierarchy below:
+To set the correct title, step headings, and underlying instructions, use the following hierarchy:

 - H1 (#) tags for the tutorial title.
-There should only be a single H1 tag in the tutorial.
+There should only be one H1 tag in a tutorial.

 - H2 (##) tags for a step title.

 - H3 (###) tags for a sub-step title.

 Here is a sample Markdown file you can use to create a tutorial:

 # First tutorial ## First step Hello world ### Part 1 Part one instructions. ### Part 2 Part two instructions. ## Conclusion Done!

 Directives enable advanced functionality like spotlighting features and adding inline icons.